Our Guide to Sustainable Christmas Events

 Seven festive ideas for your holiday events and Christmas parties that won’t harm the environment so that you can celebrate guilt-free, with a smaller carbon footprint.

 We generally cause more damage to the environment in December, contributing 6% more to the global carbon footprint than the rest of the year.
-Keep in mind these tips when planning your Christmas socials and delivering festive experiences.
+Keep in mind these tips when planning your Christmas events and festive parties.

 All that glitters